Alice Roosevelt Longworth: Conflict with Hyde Park Roosevelts

-Alice took a hard-line view of the Democrats and in her youth sympathized with the conservative wing of the Republican Party.
-She supported her half-brother Theodore Roosevelt Jr. when he ran for governor of New York in 1924.
-When Franklin D. Roosevelt ran for president in 1932, Alice publicly opposed his candidacy.
-Writing in the Ladies' Home Journal in October 1932, she said of FDR, "Politically, his branch of the family and ours have always been in different camps, and the same surname is about all we have in common.....
-I am a Republican.....
-I am going to vote for Hoover.....
+After her father's return to the Republican Party and death, Alice became a partisan Republican for many years.
+In 1924, she supported her half-brother Ted for governor of New York; he narrowly lost to Al Smith.
+The 1924 campaign pitted the Oyster Bay branch of the family against the Hyde Park branch, led by Franklin and Eleanor, his wife and Alice's first cousin.
+When Franklin D. Roosevelt ran for president in 1932, Alice publicly opposed his candidacy in the Ladies' Home Journal, writing in October, "Politically, his branch of the family and ours have always been in different camps, and the same surname is about all we have in common.
+I am going to vote for Hoover. ...
 If I were not a Republican, I would still vote for Mr. Hoover this time."
+During the 1940 presidential campaign, she publicly proclaimed that she'd "rather vote for Hitler than vote for Franklin for a third term".
+However, when columnist and Roosevelt cousin Joseph Alsop claimed there was grassroots support for Wendell Willkie as the party's 1940 nominee, she retorted, "the grassroots of 10,000 country clubs."